cajthamlmatej/SchoolDiscordBot/README.md

 ### Dependencies

-All dependencies will be download by node automaticaly.
+All dependencies will be download by node/npm automaticaly.

 | Dependency | Version |
 | ------ | ------ |